 It isn’t easy to come up with that first idea, and it often comes when you least expect it.
 We’ve been following entrepreneurs for years.
 Through doing so, we’ve come to understand the sparks behind their ideas.
 Here’s how to learn from them and come up with your own world-beating concept.

 Stop searching for it

 If there’s one thing we’ve learnt, it’s that ideas hit you at the most inappropriate times.
 The harder you try to fix something or find an answer, the further out of reach it seems to get.
 Instead, try to let it come to you naturally.
 Immerse yourself in the industry and your passions and a spark will eventually come.
-Learn to follow that spark rather than force an idea.
+Learn to follow that spark rather than force a startup idea.
 Remember, your first idea doesn’t have to be revolutionary.
 It just has to be something.
 Pursue it and it will evolve and develop over time.

 Look at your passions and your industry

 The best place to find a great idea is right under your nose.
 Look to an industry where you already have plenty of knowledge, skill and passion.
 That will help you see the gaps in the market.
 It will help you find the right audience and speak the right language.
 Start with something familiar and you’ll already have the inroads and the contacts to move forward.
 Just begin by brainstorming business ideas in the field that you know and love.
 You’ll find that ideas will come flushing out.

 One key characteristic of great entrepreneurs is that they’re always looking forward.
 They have one eye on the horizon, firmly fixed on future trends and technologies.
 They look for ways to harness a new technology, or mould it into something new.
 They pick up on burgeoning trends and fight their way in with a new idea.
 Great startups are all about acting quickly and latching on to bigger movements.